The Grasshopper (short story): Background and publication history

-The story's main characters apparently had the real life prototypes, Sofia Kuvshinnikova and her husband Dmitry.
+The story's main characters apparently had the real life prototypes, Sofia Kuvshinnikova and her husband Dr Dmitri Kuvshinnikov.

 Modern literary historians take this for granted, although Chekhov himself denied it.
 On 29 April 1892 he wrote to his regular correspondent, the writer Lydia Avilova: "Yesterday I was in Moscow and all but choked myself to death with boredom and all kinds of misfortunes.
 Can you believe it, one my acquaintance, a dame of 42, had recognized herself in the 20-year-old heroine of my 'Grasshopper'... and now the whole Moscow seems to accuse me of smearing her good character.
 The only proof is superficial: the dame likes to paint in watercolors, her husband is a doctor and her lover a painter."

 The story's plotline is very similar to the real-life story of Kuvshinnikova's relationship with Isaak Levitan, and her husband's indeed very stoic reaction to it.
-The former was, though, by no means a despicable nonentity like Olga Ivanovna.
+The former was, though, by no means a despicable nonentity like Olga Ivanovna of The Grasshopper.
 Critics admired her work, one of her pictures had been bought by Pavel Tretyakov.
 On the other hand, Dmitry Kuvshinnikov was a very ordinary doctor without any ambitions.
 Critics argued later that Osip Dymov was more like the Moscow doctor Illarion Dubrovo, who indeed used to risk his life by tube-sucking diphteritis phlegm out of sick people's throats and in May 1883 died, having caught the infection this way.

 Some other real people were portrayed in the story, among them the opera singer Lavrenty Donskoy, the actor and theatre director Alexander Lensky (the 'fat drama actor'), writer Yevgeny Goslavsky, and Count Fyodor Sollogub, the painter and illustrator.